oliverspryn/pixel-web-services/README.md

 # PIXEL Web Services

 The [PIXEL Web software](http://ledpixelart.com/raspberry-pi/) for the Raspberry Pi is a fantastic way to control the [PIXEL LED Art frame](http://ledpixelart.com/) from the web.
 By default, this software does not operate on a Raspberry Pi in headless mode and cannot start up on its own when the Pi is rebooted.
-This service scripts help overcome that limitation to make the PIXEL Web software truly hands off.
+These service scripts help overcome that limitation to make the PIXEL Web software truly hands off.

 ## Configure the Pi